 - You can specify CIDR blocks for Services and pods.

-- You can use the NetworkPolicy feature.
+- You can use the NetworkPolicy feature of Kubernetes to control access to specific applications.
 For more information, see Use network policies.

-- You can use Ingresses to route requests.
+- You can use Ingresses for traffic routing.

-- You can use DNS-based service discovery.
-For more information, see Overview.
+- You can implement DNS-based service discovery.
+For more information, see DNS overview.

 - O&M and security